vinzel-ops/Google-Course/Google for Cybersecurity/Foundation of Cybersecurity/Modul 1.md

 **Answer:** **a.
 The file attachment, c.
 The suspicious email**

-**Elaboration** In this scenario, the attack vectors include the file attachment (a), which was the direct means of delivering the malware, and the suspicious email itself (c), which was the method used to present the malicious attachment to the target.
+**Elaboration:** In this scenario, the attack vectors include the file attachment (a), which was the direct means of delivering the malware, and the suspicious email itself (c), which was the method used to present the malicious attachment to the target.

 ## Question 9: Attacker Mindset Reasons
 **Question** Why do security teams practice an attacker mindset?
 Select three answers.